erykjj/jwlmanager/README.md

 See [here](https://github.com/erykjj/jwlmanager/blob/master/.github/SECURITY.md) for information about **security alerts**, etc. The Linux binary needs to be given execute permissions: `chmod +x JWLManager_*` .

+The state of the application (including the current language) is preserved in a `JWLManager.conf` file created in the same directory as the app.
+You can delete that file to start with default settings.

-You can launch the GUI in the desired language by appending the corresponding language code parameter.
-So, if you want to start the app in Spanish (instead of the default English), you would invoke it as...
+You can force the GUI to launch in the a language by appending the corresponding language code parameter.
+So, if you want to start the app in Spanish, you would invoke it as...
 - Linux terminal: `python3 JWLManager.py -es`
 - Windows Comand Prompt (or shortcut): `JWLManager.exe -es`
-- macOS Terminal: `open -a JWLManager.app --args -es` The state of the application (including the current language) is preserved in a `JWLManager.conf` file created in the same directory as the app.
-You can delete that file to start with default settings.
+- macOS Terminal: `open -a JWLManager.app --args -es`

-If you have Python 3 installed on your system and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):
+If you have Python3 installed on your system and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):

 ```
 python3 JWLManager.py